wp-plugins/admin-commenters-comments-count/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Properly encode emails in links to commenter's comments listing (fixes bug where a '+' in email prevented being able to see their listing)
+* Invoke class function internally via self instead of using actual classname
+* Note compatibility through WP 3.2+
+* Minor code formatting changes (spacing)
+* Fix plugin homepage and author links in description in readme.txt

 = 1.1.2 =
 * Explicitly declare all class functions public static
 * Minor code reformatting (spacing) and doc tweaks